Are you facing the gap between who you are and who you want to be? Here’s how to take the next step.

 Anything I can achieve these days is a personal triumph, because I’m doing it in the crevices of my busy life.
 There’s no point in getting too wrapped up in it.
 When stuff comes along, I’ll try to do it.

-Really, the relevant metaphor isn’t screens or solid windows separating you from that other version of yourself.
+Really, the relevant metaphor isn’t screens or solid windows keep you from being who you want to be.
 It’s more like you’re on parallel train tracks that converge and diverge and cross at various times.

 If you time it right, you can hop over to the other track.
 The trains, they’re going very fast.
 But there are junctures where, if you get your timing right—or sometimes it’s just dumb luck…Somebody forgot to reset the switch.

 I feel like we all share this feeling of regret, a version that I should be, but I’m not.
 There’s some Should Monster stuff, there’s some Idea Debt as you carry this with you.

 But as you move forward, if you’re open and curious and start taking the next step on these things—You can’t have-been-20-and-famous, but you can switch onto that track and become something like that person in the future.